Making Reading Fun for Reluctant Readers

 - No reading logs for school - If the only reason to read is filling in a log, the love dies.

-- Don't ask comprehension questions - "What was the book about?" after every reading session sends the message that reading is a test.
+- Do not ask comprehension questions - "What was the book about?" after every reading session sends the message that reading is a test.

 - Model reading for pleasure - Kids who see parents reading for fun (not work) understand that reading is a leisure activity.